 As required by our NEW Policy for the Protection of Children, Youth, and Vulnerable Adults (Spanish translation is in process), all paid employees, church workers (non-paid volunteers or non-paid ministry staff), and clergy persons (licensed or canonically resident in the diocese) are required to take this approved exploitation, harassment, and abuse training within 30 days of when they are hired.
 All volunteers who have regular contact with children and youth are also required to take Safe Church, Safe Communities training before working with children.

-Supervisors and decision makers must complete Safeguarding God’s People: Preventing Sexual Harassment for Managers and Supervisors training within 3 months of becoming a supervisor or decision maker.
+Supervisors and decision makers must complete Safe Church, Safe Communities for Supervisors training within 3 months of becoming a supervisor or decision maker.

 Safe Church, Safe Communities modules must be completed before a person can participate in any ministry activity that involves the development of a pastoral care relationship.